ladyengineersena/son_depremler/README.md

 # son_depremler
-I wrote this programme in order to utilizing it.
+I wrote this python programme in order to utilizing it.
 It shows the last 5 earthquakes in Turkey.